knative/community/STEERING-COMMITTEE.md

 ## Composition

 The steering committee has 7 seats.
-Five of the seats will be Contributing seats, open to any project contributor.
-Two of the seats will be End-User seats, open only to active end-user community members.
-See Candidate Eligibility for definitions of these categories.
+Five of the seats are Contributing seats, open to any project contributor.
+Two of the seats are End-User seats, open only to active end-user community members.
+See [candidate eligibility](#candidate-eligibility) for definitions of these categories.

 Steering Committee members serve for 2-year terms, staggered in order to preserve continuity.
 Every year either two or three contributor seats are